Unusual Malaysian Drinks You Want To Try

 Some drinks are made with abundant Southeast Asia exotic fruits, herbs, nuts, and grains with many health benefits.

-You can request for the drinks to be unsweetened (check with the vendor).
+You can request that the drinks be unsweetened (check with the vendor).

 You May Also Like To Try Malaysian Food

-How to Order Malaysian Drinks in a Kopitiam or Warung?
+How do you order Malaysian drinks in Kopitiam or Warung?

-If you would like to order a Coffee or Tea in Malaysia, here’s the code.
+Here’s the code if you want to order a Coffee or Tea in Malaysia.

 • O – Coffee or Tea + sugar